 What are Limited Scope Legal Services?

 There are many different types of service that can be provided in a limited scope capacity in the family law context.
-Counsel might, for example, be retained only to provide:
+Counsel might, for example, be retained only to:

-- giving an opinion about a legal problem or how it can potentially be resolved;
+- give an opinion about a legal problem or how it can potentially be resolved;

-- going to court with you for a particular step in a case, such as at a case conference or a motion;
+- go to court with the client for a particular step in a case, such as a case conference or a motion;

-- giving an opinion regarding a draft agreement; or
+- give an opinion regarding a draft agreement; or

-- legal research for a particular stage of the case.
+- do research about a particular stage of the case.